MaxPleaner/chiptune-cli/README.md

 An interactive CLI for using [bloopsaphone](https://github.com/mental/bloopsaphone), a chiptune sound creator for Ruby.

+Look in the `ruby-cli-skeleton` file for the Gemfile used for this app.

-Bloopsaphone can be hard to install, I had to install a sequence of 3 dependencies I think.
+The `bloopsaphone` gem can be hard to install, I had to install a sequence of 3 dependencies I think.
 Just google the errors.

 This uses my [ruby-cli-skeleton](http://github.com/maxpleaner/ruby-cli-skeleton)